-Oh my, it’s nearly That Time Of Year again, so perhaps it’s a good idea to brush up on the ol’ fireworks skills, yes?
+Oh my, it’s nearly That Time Of Year again: burning effigies, sparklers, terrified dogs, and jacket potatoes with charred skins and raw middles.
+Guy Fawkes’ Night is 5 November, so perhaps it’s a good idea to brush up on the ol’ fireworks skills in preparation for displays this weekend and next, yes?
 Indeed…

 Many a budding shutterbug has attempted unsuccessfully to photograph fireworks by merely pointing their film camera to the sky and shooting, resulting dark useless prints.
 With the advent of digital photography, photographing fireworks has become easy, just by following some basic steps…